alicescfernandes/isel_final_project/docs/dev_log.md

 ## 05/11/2025

-- [ ] Read chart config from the chart classification type, and return that chart type
-- [ ] Add support on the backend and frontend to allow for multiple filters (check the dimensions)
 - [ ] Ensure that all charts are supported, without any bugs or errors
 - [ ] Fork the branch for the FEIM presentation and freeze it
 - [ ] Extract remaining tailwind classes into the CSS file
 - [ ] Check if the flowbite JS file can be imported from node_modules
+- [ ] When a graph has an error, don't render the chart but the error message

 ## 04/11/2025